-The average American household has an average of $8,863 in a bank account, according to Bankrate, which doesn’t include retirement funds or other investments.
-At the same time, the average household has $11,880 in revolving debt and two-in-ten adults roll over more than $2,500 per month in credit card debt, according to Federal Reserve data.
+The average American household has an average of $8,863 in a bank account, according to Bankrate, which doesn’t include retirement accounts, mutual funds, real estate, index funds, or other investment accounts.
+At the same time, the average household has $11,880 in revolving debt and two in ten adults roll over more than $2,500 per month in credit card debt, according to Federal Reserve data.

 #1.
 Create a Budget